henpizza/NonogramSolver/README.md

 # NonogramSolver

-Pre-alpha version (commit no. 10).
+Pre-alpha version (commit no. 11).
 Currently only the testing phase is implemented.

-The results gained so far with neural networks are preliminary and the scripts might be in need of some refactoring, but the changes are becoming unmanadgeable, so a commit was made.
+The results gained so far with neural networks are preliminary.

 ## Logistic regression and other relevant information